-Note that the automatic failover feature works only with disks that reside in a SAF-TE enclosure management device.
+Note that the automatic failover feature works only with disks that reside in a SAF-TE or SES enclosure.

-To turn on or off automatic failover for the specified controller, use the controller set automatic_failover command.
+To turn on or off automatic failover for the specified controller, use the controller set automatic\failover command.

 Caution: The controller deletes any data on the replacement disk when automatic failover is enabled and you remove the failed disk and insert the replacement disk in the failed disk's slot.